 Private banks tend to have a high employee turnover rate.
 Which causes strain on clients to decide between the bank and the banker.
-In many cases, clients will want to move with the private banker instead of staying with the bank because of the personal relationship that has been established.
+In many cases, clients will want to move with the banker instead of staying with the bank because of the personal relationship that has been established.

 Unfortunately, sometimes clients may not have a choice.
 Instead, they may find themselves forced to stay with the bank.

-This can be a huge headache for clients as they have to build new relationships and learn to trust their new private banker with their long-term investments.
+This can be a huge headache for clients as they have to build new relationships and learn to trust their new banker with their long-term investments.

 On top of these challenges, here are a few more that you should be aware of…

-Other Risks & Challenges Of Opening a Private Bank Account:
+Other Risks & Challenges of Private Banking: